-Understanding the Effects of Alternative Cost-of-Equity Proxies on Corporate Investment and Financing
+Understanding the Information Content of Alternative Cost-of-Equity Proxies

 JEL Classification: G31, G32